AxisCommunications/acap-documentation/docs/develop/schema-field-descriptions-v1.2.md

         - __appId__ `string`

             Application ID (provided by Axis).
-To retrieve an application ID, contact the Axis ADP support
+To retrieve an application ID, contact the Axis ADP support.

         - __embeddedSdkVersion__ `string`

             Minimum required SDK version that the device running the application must support.
 This field must be set to a version less than 3.0 if compatibility with pre-manifest firmware is needed.
-Otherwise the version should be set to 3.0
+Otherwise the version should be set to 3.0.

         - __friendlyName__ `string`